DominikDoom/a1111-sd-webui-tagcomplete/README.md

 ## List of translations
 - [🇨🇳 Chinese tags](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/discussions/23) by @HalfMAI, using machine translation and manual correction for the most common tags (uses legacy format)
 - [🇨🇳 Chinese tags](https://github.com/sgmklp/tag-for-autocompletion-with-translation) by @sgmklp, smaller set of manual translations based on https://github.com/zcyzcy88/TagTable

+> ### 🫵 I need your help!
+> Translations are a community effort.
+If you have translated a tag file or want to create one, please open a Pull Request or Issue so your link can be added here.
+> Please make sure the quality is alright though, machine translation gets a lot of stuff wrong even for the most common tags.

 ## Live preview
 > ⚠️ Warning: